• Anti-Aging Nutrition Guide

 In addition, the prevalence of fast food restaurants makes it easy to forget about healthy eating habits for the sake of convenience.
 But what many people fail to realize is that high-calorie, high-fat junk food is a major contributor to obesity and premature aging.

 As the body ages, it’s a good idea to begin eating more alkaline foods.
 For example, most vegetables are alkaline, especially spinach, broccoli, cabbage and other leafy greens.
-A raw foods diet can be a great anti-aging regimen.
+A raw foods diet of mainly alkaline foods can be a terrific anti-aging regimen.

-Whole grains, nuts, and particular fruits like pears and apples are also alkaline-forming.
-These foods should be part of your anti-aging diet for better health and longer life.
+Whole grains, nuts, and certain fruits like kiwi fruit and apples are also alkaline-forming.
+A variety of these foods should be part of your anti-aging diet for better health and longer life.
 Alkaline foods play a major role in vegetarian nutrition.

 If you are too busy to prepare nutritious anti-aging meals each day, you may want to consider taking anti-aging supplements.
 For example, if you are 35 and older, omega-3 fatty acid supplements can be taken to compensate for not eating enough fish.